beyond-decentralized/AIRport/README.md

 AIRport will use [Arweave](https://github.com/ArweaveTeam/arweave-js) as the default backend.
-Arweave supports indexing and querying by tags, which provides the necessary flexibility for interal Repository upkeep (efficiently retrieving only recent transactions not made from the target device, etc.).
+Arweave supports indexing and querying by tags, which provides the necessary flexibility for internal Repository upkeep (efficiently retrieving only recent transactions not made from the target device, etc.).
 It also allows to easily keep track of transaction ownership, groups and provides for topical lookup of non-private Repositories.

 Integration with [IPFS](https://github.com/ipfs/js-ipfs) is also possible though will require additional infrastructure for repository lookup.
-IPFS can simplify conflict resultion since it supports the DAG datastructure.
+IPFS can simplify conflict resolution since it supports the DAG datastructure.
 Ownership as well as time breakdown of transactions (for efficient lookup) can be done via the directory structure provided by IPFS.